JohnWeisz/TypedJSON/readme.md

 Install-Package TypedJSON
 ```

- 1. Import the 'typed-json' module,
+ 1. Import the 'typed-json' module
- 2. Snap @JsonObject on a class,
+ 2. Snap @JsonObject on a class
- 3. Snap @JsonMember on some properties to mark them for serialization,
+ 3. Snap @JsonMember on some properties to mark them for serialization
-   - Use [reflect-metadata](https://github.com/rbuckton/ReflectDecorators) to auto-determine property types (recommended), or
+   - Use [ReflectDecorators](https://github.com/rbuckton/ReflectDecorators) to auto-determine property types (recommended), or
-   - Pass options object with 'type' setting to specify property types,
+   - Pass options object with 'type' setting to specify property types
      - `@JsonMember({ type: String }) ...`
  4. Parse/stringify with TypedJSON: